ClinConnect ClinConnect Logo

 • 5.
 Has clinically severe respiratory compromise (based on the investigator's assessment) resulting from intercurrent pulmonary illnesses

 • 6.
-Is receiving chronic systemic corticosteroids dosed at \>10 mg prednisone or equivalent anti-inflammatory activity or any form of immunosuppressive therapy prior to Cycle 1 Day 1.
+Is receiving chronic systemic corticosteroids dosed at \>10 mg prednisone daily or equivalent anti-inflammatory activity or any form of immunosuppressive therapy prior to Cycle 1 Day 1.

 • Participants who require use of bronchodilators, inhaled or topical steroids, or local steroid injections may be included in the study.